computational-epigenetics-section/CoRSIV-text-mining/README.md

 - `supplementary_figure_code.ipynb` - Code to generate supplementary figures.
 - `util.py` - Utility functions used in the above scripts.

+Note: The `data/` directory contains all the data files used in the analysis, but are not included in the repository due to size constraints.
+Please refer to the [Zenodo](ZENODO LINK INSERT) link for the data files.

 ## Requirements

 - Python 3.7+